FAQs

 +What do I need to do to be considered for the next class?

-You must complete the entire application and send it in to your Admissions Counselor (or to the ADMISSIONS department if you have not yet been assigned an Admissions Counselor) as soon as possible.
+You must complete the entire application and send it to Admissions as soon as possible.

 Certain forms must be notarized.
-This can usually be done at your bank or credit union.
+This can usually be done at your school, bank or credit union.

 There is an application checklist that provides a brief summary of the required documents as well any additional requirements you may have with certain forms, such as notarizing them.